You may have noticed, most of my recipes are gluten-free.

 In advance, spread about 1/2 pound of quinoa flour evenly on parchment paper on a large baking sheet and bake at 215 °F for 3-4 hours.
 This will remove any bitterness from the flour.*

-Heat a tava, griddle or non-stick (preferably cast iron) skillet to medium heat.
-You may need to lower the heat when you start making the rotis.
+Heat a tava, griddle or non-stick (preferably cast iron) skillet to medium to medium-high heat, depending on your stove.
+You may need to lower the heat after you start making the rotis.

 Flour your surface with preferred gluten-free flour.
-Form the dough into small balls (a bit larger than golf-ball sized), then use a rolling pin to roll them out into round circles about 6 inches in diameter.
+Form the dough into small balls (a bit larger than golf-ball sized), dust both sides with flour, and then use a rolling pin to roll them out into round circles about 6 inches in diameter.
 Be careful not to apply too much pressure to the rotis while rolling them out.
 Turn using a spatula and flour them as needed.

 Using a large spatula, carefully lift the rolled out roti and place it on the skillet.
-Let it cook for about 30 seconds, then flip and smear it with a bit of oil or butter.
+Let it cook for about 30 seconds or until the bottom sets, then flip and smear it with a bit of oil or butter.
 Let this cook for 15-20 seconds then flip again, adding more oil or butter, if desired.
 With practice, this 3rd flip will result in the roti puffing up like normal rotis.
 Flip a couple more times, while pressing gently, until the roti is completely cooked.
-Clean the pan with a slightly damp tissue and remove from heat or lower the heat if needed.
+Clean the pan with a slightly damp tissue to get rid of excess flour.
 If you have a gas stove, you can try using the direct heat to let it puff up.
 Serve immediately.